soggybag/Hoppy-Bunny-SpriteKit-Swift/P9-Running-it-on-a-device/content.md

 1. Click `Trust` again.

 Great!
 Now you should be able to run the app.
 Try hitting the run button in _Xcode_ again!
 If you want to run it in the simulator later, you can select the simulator in the same way you selected your device earlier!

+The next chapter will be a recap of everything you have covered so far, well done.